Project to create system change for health and economic outcomes in Salford through a community wealth building approach.

-- The Economies for Healthier Lives programme will support three to four partnerships across the UK with funding of £300,000 to £500,000 for up to three years.
+- The Economies for Healthier Lives programme will support four partnerships across the UK with funding of between £300,000 and £500,000 for up to three years.

 - Partnerships will be led by a local authority or a statutory regional body and will bring together a range of organisations including an academic and collaboration partner.

-The Health Foundation is launching a new funding programme to strengthen relationships between economic development and health.
+The Health Foundation has launched a new funding programme to strengthen relationships between economic development and health.

 Good health has social and economic value for individuals, society and the economy.
 It is an enabler of the prosperous and flourishing societies that governments strive to achieve.
 People’s health relies not only on health care, but also on their economic circumstances – income, wealth, whether they have a job, and the type of work they do.